dszurek/PC-IR-remote/README.md

 # PC-IR-remote
-Program that takes input from an IR TV remote and translates it into windows media functions using an Arduino and a Python program.
+Program that takes input from an infrared TV remote and translates it into Windows media functions through a connected Arduino and a Python script on the host machine.

 This was specifically designed for use with an Arduino Uno along with an IR receiver to be used with a Sony BD RMT-VB200U IR remote.